Buckeye Brief: Dissecting Ohio State’s passing game struggles in 31-16 loss to Oklahoma

 After Saturday night’s game, the outlook on the passing game seems as bleak as it has been since Barrett was named starter in 2014.

-This week, he didn’t complete a pass over 31 yards.
-Wideout Terry McLaurin had a ball drop through his outstretched hands in the end zone in the first half which would have been the longest pass of the game.
+This week, he didn’t complete a pass more than 31 yards.
+Wideout Terry McLaurin had a ball drop through his outstretched hands in the end zone in the first half, which would have been the longest pass of the game.

 “We were challenged first half against Indiana, didn’t play very well and played very well in the second half,” Meyer said.
 “This game we didn’t play very well.
 So we’ll go back at it and it’s a long, long season.”